jbuchbinder/jbuchbinder.github.com/source/quotes/index.md

 "As long as I have a want, I have a reason for living.
 Satisfaction is death." - George Bernard Shaw (from *Overruled*, 1912)

 "We're all islands shouting lies to each other across seas of misunderstanding." - Rudyard Kipling (from *The Light That Failed*, 1890)

+"I'm killing time while I wait for life to shower me with meaning and happiness.” - Bill Watterson

 ## Healthcare